JhoselinRam/scigrapher/README.md

 ### Opacity:

-This method lets you get or set the current opacities of each axis base, ticks and text independently.
+This method lets you set or get the current opacities of each axis base, ticks and text independently.

-The `opacity` object has some properties that change the opacities in a generalized way, and those changes cascaded towards the more specific properties.
+The `options` object has some properties that change the opacities in a generalized way, and those changes cascaded towards the more specific properties.
 The more specific the property is, the more priority takes.

 It is only necessary to define the values that you want to change and only that values will be updated, leaving the rest as they are.

 *Method:*

     axisOpacity()
-    axisOpacity(opacity)
+    axisOpacity(options)
-    axisOpacity(opacity, callback)
+    axisOpacity(options, callback)

 *Where:*

-* `opacity` is an object that represent the opacity of each axis base, ticks and text.
+* `options` is an object that represent the opacity of each axis base, ticks and text.
 This object has the following properties:
   * `axis` : a number between 0 and 1 representing the opacity of both whole axis.
   * `xAxis` : a number between 0 and 1 representing the opacity of the whole `x` axis.
   * `yAxis` : a number between 0 and 1 representing the opacity of the whole `y` axis.